openservicemesh/osm/DESIGN.md

 Let's take a look at each component:

 ### (1) Proxy control plane
-The proxy control plane plays a key part in operating the [service mesh](https://www.bing.com/search?q=What%27s+a+service+mesh%3F).
+Proxy Control plane plays a key part in operating the [service mesh](https://www.bing.com/search?q=What%27s+a+service+mesh%3F).
 All proxies are installed as [sidecars](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) and establish an mTLS gRPC connection to the Proxy Control Plane.
 The proxies continuously receive configuration updates.
 This component implements the interfaces required by the specific reverse proxy chosen.
 SMC implements [Envoy's go-control-plane xDS](https://github.com/envoyproxy/go-control-plane).

 ### (2) Certificate Manager
-The certificate manager is a component that provides each service participating in the service mesh with a TLS certificate.
+Certificate Manager is a component that provides each service participating in the service mesh with a TLS certificate.
 These service certificates are used to establish and encrypt connections between services using mTLS.

 ### (3) Endpoints Providers
-The endpoints providers are one or more components that communicate with the compute platforms (Kubernetes, VMs) participating in the service mesh.
+Endpoints Providers are one or more components that communicate with the compute platforms (Kubernetes clusters, on-prem machines, or cloud-providers' VMs) participating in the service mesh.
 Endpoints providers resolve service names into lists of IP addresses.
 The Endpoints Providers understand the specific primitives of the compute provider they are implemented for, such as virtual machines, virtual machine scale sets, and Kubernetes clusters.

 ### (4) Mesh specification
-The mesh specification is a wrapper around the existing [SMI Spec](https://github.com/deislabs/smi-spec) components.
+Mesh Specification is a wrapper around the existing [SMI Spec](https://github.com/deislabs/smi-spec) components.
 This component abstracts the specific storage chosen for the YAML definitions.
 This module is effectively a wrapper around [SMI Spec's Kubernetes informers](https://github.com/deislabs/smi-sdk-go), currently abstracting away the storage (Kubernetes/etcd) specifics.

 ### (5) Mesh catalog
-The mesh catalog is the central component of SMC, which combines the outputs of all other components into a structure, which can then be transformed into proxy configuration and dispatched to all listening proxies via the proxy control plane.
+Mesh Catalog is the central component of SMC, which combines the outputs of all other components into a structure, which can then be transformed into proxy configuration and dispatched to all listening proxies via the proxy control plane.
 This component:
-  1. Communicates with the [mesh specification module  (4)](#4-mesh-specification) to detect when a service was created, changed, or deleted via [SMI Spec](https://github.com/deislabs/smi-spec).
+  1. Communicates with the [mesh specification module (4)](#4-mesh-specification) to detect when a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) was created, changed, or deleted via [SMI Spec](https://github.com/deislabs/smi-spec).
   1. Reaches out to the [certificate manager (2)](#2-certificate-manager) and requests a new TLS certificate for the newly discovered service.
   1. Retrieves the IP addresses of the mesh workloads by observing the compute platforms via the [endpoints providers (3)](#3-endpoints-providers).
   1. Combines the outputs of 1, 2, and 3 above into a data structure, which is then passed to the [proxy control plane (1)](#1-proxy-control-plane), serialized and sent to all relevant connected proxies.